 The standard period of study for the Master of Science in Data Science is four semesters.
-Students have to acquire 120 ECTS credits that are distributed as follows:
+Students have to acquire 120 ECTS credits that are organized as follows.

-20 ECTS credits can be freely selected from the modules on offer that have a connection to Data Science.
-These modules are taken from the existing modules offered in the following degree programs:
+A further 20 ECTS credit points can be freely chosen from the modules with a relevance to data science from the existing course offerings in any of the following KU degree programs:

 All module descriptions can be accessed directly via KU.Campus.
 Please choose the navigation points "Information portal --> Degree programs".
 Enter your degree program and the relevant semester in the search mask.
 In the list of results, the module handbook will appear in the upper right-hand corner for downloading as a pdf or Word file.

-Degree program description for the Bachelor's degree program in Data Science
+Degree program description (in German) for the master's degree program in Data Science

-Degree program structure for the Bachelor's degree program in Data Science
+Study plan (in German) for the master's degree program in Data Science

-Mandatory Electives for the Bachelor's degree program in Data Science - Scope for the 2026 summer semester
+Mandatory electives (in German) for the master's degree program in Data Science

-You should arrive around the beginning of October so that you have some time to settle in and take part in our preliminary course.
-Regular lectures at the KU usually start in mid-October.
+We recommend arriving atthe beginning of October so that you have some time to settle in.
+Regular lectures at the KU start in mid-October; please consult the Academic Calendar for exact dates

 We are aware that international students sometimes have to wait for a visa for months.
 We therefore issue admission letters as quickly as possible and schedule the enrollment deadline as late as possible so that applicants have the best possible chance of obtaining a visa.
 The final enrollment deadline (see letter of admission) is usually only a few days before the start of lectures.
 All required documents, including the visa, must be sent by mail to the Student Office by this deadline.

 We are happy to support you in completing a semester abroad.
-If you are interested, we recommend that you do this in the fifth semester.
+If you are interested, we recommend that you do this in the third semester.
 More information is available at

 Lectures and examinations are offered in English.
 We also offer examinations in German on request.
 All professors speak German and are willing to explain things in German outside of lectures.
 Nowadays, communicating in English has become a necessary skill in science, but also in the industry in the field of research and development – the very fields in which many data scientists work.
 The KU also offers courses to improve your (English) language proficiency.
 More information is available here: